alabeduarte/alabeduarte.github.io/blog/content/blog/tdd/index.md

 of doing TDD evolves empathy as well.
 I tend to think that we need to solve some problems right away, but often when I share my thoughts with someone I realise that I’m thinking too far ahead.
-Conversations like that can help you to avoid overengineering and premature decisions.
+Conversations like that can help you to avoid overengineering and make decisions prematurely.
 As we know by now, our tests are the first consumers of our code, so lean on that and discuss with your peers whether this is really a good design.
-Here are some questions that I often try to ask
+Here are some questions that I often try to ask myself:
-myself:

 * [x] Is my code easy to maintain?
 * [x] Is my code easy to change?